 Acidophilus milk has been around for a while.
-The research on this particular probiotic is extensive and probably everyone has heard of this bacteria.
-It is assisted by other bacteria to get the best results and it is quite often found as one ingredient in a probiotic blend.
+The research on this particular probiotic is extensive; probably everyone has heard of this bacteria.
+It is assisted by other bacteria to get the best results and is often found as one ingredient in a probiotic blend.

 Green Living Australia’s ABC is one of those blends.
 It contains:

 Dairy-based beverages fermented with both naturally occurring and added probiotic bacteria have been consumed for a very long time.
 Here is how to make your own at home: